Contents

 With the onset of automation in digital credentialing, the following processes can be optimized

-1. Application of medical informatics to create intelligent workflows for collection and verification of physician information.
+1. Application of medical informatics to create intelligent workflows for the collection and verification of physician information.

 2. HIPAA compliant solutions for the security of healthcare data

-3. Healthcare analytics solutions towards the submission of physician credentials
+3. Healthcare analytics solutions for the submission of physician credentials

 4. Reference checks, malpractice security, criminal record checks, etc., through cloud computing in healthcare.